shaunc/ember-declarative/README.md

       <li style="color:red">zebra</li>
     </ul>

+[Actually, in the current example implementation each "li" is wrapped in a div.
+We may clean this up a some point.]

 To accomplish this, the block of declarations are rendered using `display:none`.
 Then the merge list template defines an "implementation" section, which renders the overall list, and